Francis Halzen: Background

 Halzen was born and raised in Belgium.
 He graduated from the University of Louvain (UCLouvain) with a MSc Physics degree in 1966, a PhD in 1969, then his Agrégé de l'Enseignement Supérieur in 1972.
-Between 1969–1971 he worked as a scientific associate at CERN.
+Between 1969 and 1971 he worked as a scientific associate at CERN.
 Since 1972 he has been a professor at the University of Wisconsin–Madison and the Principal Investigator on the AMANDA and IceCube projects.

 Halzen has been a leading scientist in the development of cosmic ray physics and astroparticle physics since the 1970s.
 In addition to particle physics he published many early papers on cosmic ray anomalies and quark matter, and on relations between particle physics and cosmic rays, on particles from supernovae and on muon production in atmospheric gamma-ray showers.
 He has served on various advisory committees, including those for the SNO, Telescope Array and Auger-upgrade experiments, the Max Planck Institutes in Heidelberg and Munich, the ICRR at the University of Tokyo, the US Particle Physics Prioritization Panel and the ApPEC particle astrophysics advisory panel in Europe.

 With Alan Martin he is the co-author of Quarks and Leptons, a standard text.